 In Germany, mastering politeness is vital if you want to establish good relationships.
 This is certainly true in the business world.
-The tricky thing is that there are two words meaning ‘you’, and if you use the wrong one the other party might be insulted.
+The tricky thing is that there are two words which both mean ‘you’, and if you use the wrong one, it could result in the other party feeling slightly insulted.
 Time to learn how to effectively use ‘Sie’ and ‘du’.

 How do you know when to use Sie?

 It can be tricky to know exactly when you are expected to be formal or when it is okay not to be.
-Using ‘Sie’ can form a barrier between you and the other party, which can be seen as a sign that you do not want to be friendlier with them than you are right now.
-That barrier could hold you back from forming long lasting friendships but on the other side it is too risky to impulsively start using ‘du’.
+Using ‘Sie’ can form a barrier between you and the other party, and can be seen as a sign that you do not want to develop the relationship any further.
+That barrier could hold you back from forming long lasting friendships, but on the other hand, it is too risky to impulsively start using ‘du’.
 So how do you know when it’s time to switch from Sie to du?

 Some signs that you can take notice of are the following: